[Scribus] [related] Collaborative Work with OpenOffice: PengYou

 there, I propose that, given the use case I posted on the wiki and the

-"learning curve" and "business" realities I included, we start to work
+"learning curve" and "business" realities I included, we start to work on

-nothing like trying something to see that it doesn't quite work ;-)
+something to see that it doesn't quite work ;-)

-So I think that as we sketch out solutions, and get past the blue-sky
+So I think that as we sketch out solutions, and get past the blue-sky phase,

 This of course requires the creation of a core team of people who would